opensafely-core/ehrql/docs/tutorial/simple-transformations/index.md

 * were at least 17 years old,
 * were alive,
 * were registered with a GP practice, and
-* had an unresolved diabetest diagnosis.
+* had an unresolved diabetes diagnosis.

 To start with, we'll show you how we can transform the `patients` table to find the patients who were at least 17 years old and alive on 31st March 2024.